Skip to main content

 Evidence bundles contain everything needed to verify compliance.
 No network, no callback, no trust in the producing system.

-AGA extends attestation with runtime enforcement and portable cryptographic proof.
+AGA extends attestation with sealed runtime decisions and portable cryptographic proof.

 What Becomes Possible

-• Prove exactly which policy was enforced, when, and by whom
+• Prove exactly which policy applied to each decision, when, and by whom

 • Verify compliance offline in air-gapped or contested environments